troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-3.md

 - Extra vinyl objects

 All (or almost all) Gulp plugins will need to access contents of a file.
-In [Part 2: Gulp's anatomy](/posts/2015/04/23/building-with-gulp-3-and-4-part-2-gulp-anatomy/), we briefly mentionned the `contents` priority being a buffer.
+In [Part 2: Gulp's anatomy](/posts/2015/04/23/building-with-gulp-3-and-4-part-2-gulp-anatomy/), we briefly mentionned the `contents` property being a buffer.
 Contents are not always buffers and can also be streams.
 Most of Gulp plugins will only deal with buffers and throw an exception if used with streams (like `gulp-concat`), `gulp.src()` itself will return vinyl ojbects with buffered contents by default.
-On top of that, most of the common building tasks I can think of will need to read the whole contents of a file before carrying on:
+Most of the common building tasks I can think of will need to read the whole contents of a file before carrying on:

 - If _replace_ was used with streams, portions of a file to replace could be split over two chunks of data